fbpx

 Fruit – The fruit is a black, four-horned, nut-like structure, about an inch wide, that develops under water

-Note: Because water chestnut produces a large number of seeds, treatments may have to be repeated until the seed bank in the sediment is exhausted.
+Because water chestnuts produce a large number of seeds, treatments may have to be repeated until the seed bank in the sediment is exhausted.

 Physical/Mechanical Control: Depending on the size of the infestation, water chestnut populations can be managed by hand pulling rosettes (floating portion) before seeds have become fully mature; depending on your location, June -July and sometimes into early August is a good time of year to remove water chestnut by hand.